sandermak/jasmine2-junit/README.md

 ==============

-By default, Jasmine only provides a ConsoleReporter and HtmlReporter.
+By default, Jasmine 2.0 only provides a ConsoleReporter and HtmlReporter.
 Neither are suitable for reporting in a CI build.
-This project adds an JUnitXmlReporter which outputs JUnit compliant testreports.
+This project adds a JUnitXmlReporter which outputs JUnit compliant testreports.
 The reporter currently only works when running specs with [PhantomJS](http://phantomjs.org).

 Usage
 -----